 A fulfilling career goes beyond technical expertise and leadership skills.
 It involves aligning one's job with personal values and passions.
 Hans shared his definition of fulfillment:

 For CTOs, this means seeking roles and organizations that resonate with their core values and offer challenges that inspire and engage them.
-It’s about finding a job that makes them feel alive and not just a means to earn a living.
+It’s about finding a job that makes them feel alive and not just a means to earn a living."Filling your life full of those things that are most important to you.
+Ideally, your job should allow you to pursue those things that are most important."

 Hans advised a strategic approach to job searching, especially for those feeling unfulfilled in their current roles:

-"Spend the time exploring what you really want from your career.
+By understanding what drives their fulfillment and aligning their job search with these priorities, CTOs can find roles that are not only rewarding but also sustainable in the long term."Spend the time exploring what you really want from your career.
 What is most important to you?
 What does fulfillment look like?
 Be active in creating the job experience that you want."

 Transitioning from a technical expert to a successful leader involves more than just acquiring new skills.
 It requires a deep understanding of oneself, a strategic approach to personal branding, and a commitment to aligning one's career with personal values and passions.
 Hans Schumann’s insights provide a valuable roadmap for CTOs and VPs of Engineering looking to thrive in their careers and build better opportunities.